WebAssembly/spec/md-proto/WebAssembly.md

 the initial size up front.

-> The validation rules here specifically avoid requiring the size in bytes of linear memory to be representable as an iPTR.
-For example a 32-bit module could request a 4 GiB linear memory; the index of every byte would be addressable, even though the total number of bytes would not be.
+> The validation rules here specifically avoid requiring the size in bytes of linear memory to be representable as an unsigned `iPTR`.
+For example a 32-bit linear address space could theoretically be resized to 4 GiB if the implementation has sufficient resources; the index of every byte would be addressable, even though the total number of bytes would not be.

 #### Export Section